Dewatering Bag Connections

 Dewatering Bag Troubleshooting

-If you are particularly concerned about the hose coming out of the bag, there are several considerations or options you could choose to help ensure a safe process.
+If you are particularly concerned about the hose coming out of the dewatering bag, there are several considerations to help ensure a safe process.

 - Flow Rate.
 Any time you are looking for a dewatering bag, will you will want to make sure that the bag fabric, size, and style you choose is equipped to handle your site's flow rate.
 Bags offered here are usually made from either an 8 oz. or 10 oz. material and will have an available flow rate of either 80 gpm/sq. yard or 60 gpm/sq.yard, respectively.